 The Best Time to Visit North Myrtle Beach

 When visiting the Myrtle Beach area growing up, we typically visited in July or August.
 On this most recent trip, however, we went during early June.
 The weather was warm but not extremely hot, and the water was already warming up.
-Although it’s slightly rainier in the Myrtle Beach area in June, the mild weather is ideal for a family vacation with kids.
+Although it’s slightly rainier in the Myrtle Beach area in June, the mild weather is ideal for a family beach vacation with kids.
 The crowds are also much more reasonable if you visit in May or early June.
 I would definitely go to North Myrtle Beach in early June again!

 How to Get to North Myrtle Beach

 The Myrtle Beach International Airport offers a number of different flights and discount carriers.
 Spirit and Allegiant are two airlines that specifically have nonstop flights from Pittsburgh to Myrtle Beach.
 We flew Allegiant this time, based on the flight prices and times and had a great experience with the no frills airline.
+The distance from the Myrtle Beach airport to North Myrtle Beach is about 20 miles or a 30 minute drive.

 The Myrtle Beach International Airport is fairly small, making it easy to navigate.
 The Myrtle Beach airport is about a 30 minute drive from North Myrtle Beach.